saleor/saleor.io-learn/product/fetching-products.md

 ```

-The GraphQL Code Generator alongside the Apollo React plugin automatically generates the `useFetchTwelveProductsQuery` React hook.
+The GraphQL Code Generator alongside the Apollo React plugin automatically generates the `useProductGetTwelveElementsQuery` React hook.

 Once the data is available, we display the product names as a list.
 It's worth noticing that the product collection exists as a GraphQL edge as it stores information that goes beyond what's in each object, e.g., the count.
 Each collection element is a node.